QuantGen/BGData/cran-comments.md

-## Resubmission

-This is a resubmission.
-In this version I have:

-- Single quoted the package names in the Description: of the DESCRIPTION file.

 ## Test environments

-* Local Arch Linux install, R 3.4.0
+* Local Arch Linux install: R 3.5.1
-* Ubuntu 12.04.05 on Travis CI, R. 3.4.0
+* Travis CI: R 3.5.0
-* win-builder, R-release and R-devel
+* Doesn't build on Windows because package 'synchronicity' is required but not available.

 ## R CMD check results

-There were no ERRORs or WARNINGs.
-There is one NOTE about a (possibly) invalid URL to nature.com that seems to return 401, but works fine in my browser without redirect.
+There were 0 errors, 0 warnings, and 0 notes.

-## Downstream dependencies
+## revdep_check results

-There are currently no downstream dependencies for this package.
+There were 0 packages with problems.